Meta-Semantics Augmented Few-Shot Relational Learning: Experiments

-\textbf{Conventional KGC methods}: This category of methods focus on modeling relational structures in KGs to learn entity/relation embeddings.
-We adopt four representative methods as baselines, including TransE~\citep{TransE}, TransH~\citep{TransH}, DistMult~\citep{DistMult}, and ComplEx~\citep{ComplEx}.
-We use OpenKE~\citep{openke} to reproduce the results of these models with hyper-parameters reported in the original papers.
-We also compare with KG-BERT~\citep{KG-bert} which combines relational and semantic information in KGs to facilitate KGC.
-We use the code released by authors to reproduce the results.
-All results are obtained after training the models using all triplets from background relations~\citep{Gmatching} and training relations, as well as relations from all reference sets.
+We compare our method with two groups of state-of-the-art (SOTA) methods: (1) \textbf{KG embedding methods} that focus on modeling relational structures, with some also incorporating semantics in KGs.
+This group includes four classic methods, TransE~\citep{TransE}, TransH~\citep{TransH}, DistMult~\citep{DistMult}, and ComplEx~\citep{ComplEx}, as well as KG-BERT~\citep{KG-bert}, which jointly models relational and semantic information.
+We use OpenKE~\citep{openke} to reproduce the results of these models with hyperparameters reported in the original papers.
+(2) \textbf{Few-shot relational learning methods}: For fair comparison, we compare against the SOTA FSRL baselines that follow the same training and evaluation protocol, including GMatching~\citep{Gmatching}, MetaR~\citep{MetaR}, FAAN~\citep{FAAN}, FSRL~\citep{FSRL}, GANA~\citep{GANA}, HiRe~\citep{HiRe}, and RelAdaper~\cite{RelAdapter}.
+All results are obtained after the models are trained using triplets from the background graph and meta-training tasks and evaluated on meta-testing tasks.
+All models are implemented by PyTorch and trained on a V100 GPU.
+Refer to Appendix~\ref{app:repro} for reproducibility details.

-\textbf{Few-shot KGC methods}: These methods are specifically designed for few-shot KGC with competitive results, including GMatching~\citep{Gmatching}, MetaR~\citep{MetaR}, FAAN~\citep{FAAN}, FSRL~\citep{FSRL}, GANA~\citep{GANA} and HiRe~\citep{HiRe}.
-For MetaR (both In-Train and Pre-Train) and FAAN, we directly report results from the original papers.
-For GMatching, we report the results provided by~\citet{MetaR} for both 1-shot and 5-shot settings.
-As FSRL was originally evaluated using a much smaller candidate set, we report the results re-implemented by~\citet{FAAN} under the same setting with other methods.
-The results of GANA~\citep{GANA} and HiRe~\citep{HiRe} are reproduced using the code released by authors.
-All reported results are produced under the same settings for fair comparisons.